TheRealFlinja/Framework-AR-7R/README.md

 * 7R Core
     - Mission Manager
-    - Custom Actions menu for 7R (default keybind: H)
+    - Custom Commands menu for 7R (default keybind: H)
-    - Vehicle spawner
 * 7R Full
     - Empty add-on containing all dependencies
     - All in one subscribe